Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Discussion

+As anticipated, increasing per-GPU packing leads to higher latency compared to baseline approaches, primarily due to larger effective batch sizes.
+Nevertheless, we further evaluate a latency-oriented variant of the proposed pipeline, \textit{ProposedLat} that achieves latency comparable to baseline methods while maintaining robustness against starvation and memory errors.
+These results indicate that the proposed pipeline can also be beneficial for alternative optimization objectives beyond resource efficiency.

-Beyond its role in the proposed pipeline, the Digital Twin constitutes an additional contribution.
-To the best of our knowledge, it is the first Digital Twin specifically tailored to \Gls{LLM}-adapter serving.
-As shown in Table~\ref{table:evaluation_table_dt_smape} and Figs.~\ref{fig:evaluation-dt} and~\ref{fig:dt_unpredictable}, it closely reproduces real-system performance\textemdash particularly throughput\textemdash across both predictable and unpredictable workloads, while operating significantly faster and at substantially lower computational cost (Table~\ref{table:evaluation_table_dt_resource}).
-This enables not only rapid synthetic dataset generation, but also broader applications such as scheduling optimization and server configuration.
+Aside its role in the proposed pipeline, the DT constitutes an additional contribution.
+To the best of our knowledge, it is the first digital twin specifically tailored to \Gls{LLM}-adapter serving.
+As shown in Table~\ref{table:evaluation_table_dt_smape} and Figs.~\ref{fig:evaluation-dt} and~\ref{fig:dt_unpredictable}, it closely reproduces real-system performance, particularly throughput, across both predictable and unpredictable workloads, while operating significantly faster and at substantially lower computational cost (Table~\ref{table:evaluation_table_dt_resource}).
+This enables not only rapid synthetic dataset generation, but also broader applications such as scheduling optimization and server configuration exploration.

 Finally, Section~\ref{sec: Performance Analysis} provided an in-depth characterization of \Gls{LLM}-adapter serving behavior, detailing the impact of the four principal overheads introduced by adapters.
-Beyond being the basis for the design and implementation of the proposed Digital Twin, this analysis offers independent value to the research community by exposing key system-level relationships, such as the connection between the adapter memory footprint overhead and the throughput plateau.
+Beyond being the basis for the design and implementation of the proposed DT, this analysis offers independent value by exposing key system-level relationships, such as the connection between the adapter memory footprint overhead and the throughput plateau.